SarahNathanson/EmojiCoder/README.md

 🚥: push x on to stack

-🚦: add x to the top of stack
+🚦: set x to the top of stack

 🔹: set x to accumulator